cezarygh/hacker-news-app/README.md

 | `shadow` | `boring` (drop shadow) or `exciting` (animated) |
 | `progress` | Renders a fill bar from 0–100% |
 | `onClick` | Click handler |

+---

+## Trade-offs and future work

+Since it is a small application, I chose to show 10 stories rather than loading all 500 - for the future work i would like to implement a button that incrementally increases the amount of stories displayed.